-This year is the 126th year that the All England Lawn Tennis Club has hosted the Wimbledon championships.
+This year is the 129th year that the All England Lawn Tennis Club has hosted the Wimbledon championships.
+See how weather has impacted Wimbledon over the years with our infographic.

 Before packing your picnic basket, check the Wimbledon five day weather forecast.